How to read a .dat file in Python

 The Replit Team

-In this article, we'll explore techniques to read any .dat file with Python.
-You'll find practical tips, see real-world applications, and get debugging advice to help you confidently handle these ambiguous data files.
+In this article, you'll explore techniques to read .dat files.
+You'll get practical tips, see real-world applications, and receive debugging advice to handle any format you encounter.

 Reading a text .dat file with open()